 Across all these aspects, the government and employers of NHS physios have a lot to learn from the independent sector, where many companies have developed exemplary schemes to train, develop and retain their physio staff

-Whatever the result on July 4, the next government faces a massive challenge in fixing the government, but growing the physiotherapy workforce will clearly be part of the solution.
+Whatever the result on July 4, the next government faces a massive challenge in fixing the health system, but growing the physiotherapy workforce will clearly be part of the solution.

 More posts by this author